machine1337/window-rat/README.md

 # Bonus Tip:
     This tool generate powershell payload so in order to convert it into exe format just use ps2exe tool and then access the victm PC. :)
+    *) More Features will be added in Future IA.

 # Usage Type:
     1. For WAN ( Use ngrok for that or any Port Forwarding method);